-- Three Chords and the Truth: Most of his songs that aren't collaborations are pretty simple.
-(Chord pattern of I-vi-ii-V, with an emphasis on "bass, snare, bass-bass, snare" for the drums.)
+- Three Chords and the Truth: He has become known for this (for better or for worse) to his listeners.
+Many of his songs feature a chord pattern of I-vi-ii-V, with an emphasis on "bass, snare, bass-bass, snare" for the drums.

-- Unusual Euphemism: In "Guncakes", cupcakes are used as an euphemism for, well, guns.
+- Unusual Euphemism: In "Guncakes", cupcakes are used as an euphemism for guns.